-- Your weight exceeds 30 stones or 200 kilograms.

-- You have an allergy to iodine.

-- You are pregnant.

-- There is any possibility you are pregnant.
+- Your weight exceeds 30 stones or 200 kilograms. - You have an allergy to iodine. - You are pregnant. - There is any possibility that you may be pregnant.

-If you need transport to the hospital, please contact your GP to arrange this.
-Although the actual scan time is only 30 to 40 minutes, you will need to allow 11⁄2 hours for this appointment.
+If you need transport to the hospital please contact your GP to arrange this.
+Although the actual scan time is only 30 to 45 minutes, you will need to allow 11⁄2 hours for this appointment.